jamiebutterworth2016/machine-learning/practical/pre-model-algorithms.md

 ```

 ## k-means clustering
-Use k-means clustering to split data into natural groupings.
+Use k-means clustering to split data into groups.

 ### Import libraries
 ```